joudabuzaid/computer-vision/README.md

 # computer-vision

-This program should do the following:
+This program does the following:
 1) read the attached image "testImage.jpg".
 2) resize it so that its size is (16x16).
 3) convert it to gray scale.